The King’s Trust Group Company

 b.
 Legitimate Interests

-We process your personal data for our legitimate interests to allow us to run Prince’s Trust Group Company as a charitable entity effectively and in pursuit of our objectives.
+We process your personal data for our legitimate interests to allow us to run King’s Trust Group Company as a charitable entity effectively and in pursuit of our objectives.
 When we process your personal information for our legitimate interests, we make sure to consider and balance any potential impact on you and your rights under data protection laws.
 We will always ensure that your personal data will not be used where our interests are overridden by the impact on you.

 The following are some examples of instances where we process your data for our legitimate interest:

-Profiling and analysing information of our supporters: We carry out limited profiling and research to help us understand our donors and potential donors, including gathering information from publicly available resources to gain an insight into philanthropic interests and ability to support Prince’s Trust Group.
+Profiling and analysing information of our supporters: We carry out limited profiling and research to help us understand our donors and potential donors, including gathering information from publicly available resources to gain an insight into philanthropic interests and ability to support King’s Trust Group.

 You can opt out of your data being used for profiling and wealth screening techniques by contacting us using the details below.